Privacy Risks in Reinforcement Learning for Household Robots: CONCLUSION

-\textbf{Metric.} To assess the quality and accuracy of the recovered state, action, Q-value, and target Q-value, we have selected several metrics for evaluation.
-For the image state, we utilize two metrics: \textbf{peak-signal-to-noise ratio (PSNR)} and \textbf{structure-similarity index measure (SSIM)} \cite{ssim}.
-PSNR and SSIM are computed on the Y channel of the YCbCr representation for RGB images and the single channel for depth images.
-It is important to note that, based on prior knowledge of the AI2THOR environment, we normalize the reconstructed RGB images so that the brightest pixel has a value of 255, and the corresponding depth image is scaled by the same factor.
-In setting S2, the depth images are evaluated with their original pixel values.
-For the coordinate state, which represents a bounding box, we calculate the \textbf{intersection over union (IoU)} metric to measure accuracy.
-The accuracy of the action is evaluated by simply counting the number of accurate results.
-Lastly, we employ the \textbf{percentile error}, denoted as $\epsilon(x)=\frac{|x^{rec} - x|}{|x|}$, to evaluate the Q-value and target Q-value.
+\textbf{Metric.} To evaluate the quality and accuracy of the reconstructed state, action, predicted Q-value, target Q-value, and return, we have selected several metrics for evaluation.
+For the image state, we use \textbf{peak-signal-to-noise ratio (PSNR)} and \textbf{structure-similarity index measure (SSIM)} \cite{ssim}.
+Both are computed on the Y channel of the YCbCr representation for RGB images and the single channel for depth images.
+For the AI2THOR environment, we normalize the reconstructed RGB images so that the brightest pixel has a value of 255 in the S1 setting, and the corresponding depth image is scaled by the same factor.
+For the vector state (bounding box), we calculate the \textbf{intersection over union (IoU)}.
+The accuracy of action is evaluated by counting the number of accurate results.
+For the predicted and target Q-values, we employ the \textbf{percentage error}, denoted as $\epsilon(x)=100\times \frac{|x^{rec} - x|}{|x|}$.
+We included predicted Q-values since they are correlated to target Q-values.
+Lastly, we use absolute error to for returns.